 - 4.15.
-As well as a visual and spatial relationship, the cluster of farm buildings also share a former associative and functional relationship with the site.
-The tithe map and apportionment dated 1839 records that Old Hall together with the field parcel to the immediate east stretching as far as approximately the junction of the access road to Eel Catcher Close with the main road were in the ownership of Reverend Robert Churchman Long and occupied by a John Diggins.
+As well as a visual and close spatial relationship, the cluster of farm buildings also share a former associative and functional relationship with the site.
+The tithe map and apportionment dated 1839 records that Old Hall together with the field parcel to the immediate east stretching as far as approximately the junction of the access road to Eel Catcher Close with the main road were in the ownership of Reverend Robert Churchman Long and occupied by a John Diggins (Fig. 4).
 This part of the site at closest proximity to the assets was historically therefore part of the landholding.
 By 1882 this had been amalgamated into a single large field, the relationship of which to Old Hall suggests that it continued to be in this ownership.
 This historic functional relationship and pattern of land use therefore also contributes positively to the significance of this group of listed buildings. - 4.16.
-In summary, the agricultural character of the draft site allocation makes a positive contribution to the significance of these designated heritage assets, as well as an ability to experience and appreciate that significance.
+In summary, based upon an assessment made with reference to the attributes set out in checklist 2 of GPA 3, the agricultural character of the draft site allocation makes a clear positive contribution to the significance of these designated heritage assets, as well as an ability to experience and appreciate that significance.